 For many borrowers, student loans are the first opportunity they have to start building credit.
 This helps shape the way lenders will see them in the future.
 Therefore it is imperative to handle student loan repayment responsibly.
-As a result, graduates’ credit history and credit score will benefit later in life in the process of debt elimination.
+As a result, graduates’ credit history and credit score will benefit later in life in the debt management process.
 Here is how student loans and the various repayment options affect credit scores.

 How Student Loans Affect Credit Scores?